microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/cost-summary.md

 ## Data quality

 The **Data quality** page is for data validation purposes only; however, it can be used to explore charge categories, pricing categories, services, and regions.
 This page is only available in storage-based reports.
-If using Data Explorer, please use the [Data Explorer query console](https://dataexplorer.azure.com).
+If using Data Explorer, use the [Data Explorer query console](https://dataexplorer.azure.com).

 :::image type="content" source="./media/cost-summary/data-quality.png" border="true" alt-text="Screenshot of the Data quality page that shows several data categories." lightbox="./media/cost-summary/data-quality.png" :::